spatie/server-side-rendering/README.md

 Before getting started, lets review this library's core concepts.

-If you want to render your JavaScript app, you'll need to call the `render` method on the `Renderer` class. `Renderer` has two dependencies: a `Resolve` and an `Engine`, which will respectively fetch the necessary server & client scripts, and execute the server script.
+If you want to render your JavaScript app, you'll need to call the `render` method on the `Renderer` class. `Renderer` has two dependencies: a `Resolver` and an `Engine`, which will respectively fetch the necessary server & client scripts, and execute the server script.

 #### Resolvers